-Prerequisite(s): Declared Exercise Science, Pre-Allied Health/Pre-Physical Therapy, or Pre-Athletic Training majors.
+Prerequisite(s): Declared Exercise Science or Pre-Allied Health/Pre-PT major.
 Second semester freshman or sophomore status.

 This course will introduce majors to the field and profession of exercise science including certifications and career opportunities.
 Basic concepts related to exercise techniques, proper use of facilities and equipment, training, and program design will also be presented in this course.
 The lab activity component requires students to be participants in a variety of aerobic and anaerobic activities regularly.